 When establishing a new fieldwork site, the Academic Fieldwork Coordinator (AFWC) discusses the purpose of fieldwork, fieldwork objectives and potential learning opportunities, which are consistent with the OTA Program curriculum, with the potential fieldwork educator (FWEd) or facility representative.
 If the potential fieldwork educator or facility representative agrees they can provide such a learning opportunity, additional information is gathered about the fieldwork site through the use of the AOTA Fieldwork Data Form, site visits, phone calls and/ or electronic communication.
 Level I fieldwork sites: upon completion of the Level I fieldwork experience, the OTA student completes a verbal and written evaluation of the fieldwork site/ fieldwork experience.
-The verbal evaluation is recorded by the AFWC on the Level I Fieldwork form and reviewed by the AFWC.
+The verbal evaluation is recorded by the AFWC on the Level I Fieldwork Review form and the written evaluation is completed on the Student Evaluation of Level I Fieldwork form and reviewed by the AFWC.
 The AFWC and OTA Program faculty meet each semester to discuss feedback from the OTA students on whether the site meets the curriculum and fieldwork needs of the OTA program.
 Level II fieldwork sites: the same procedure as above is followed when establishing a new Level II fieldwork site.
 Upon completion of the Level II fieldwork, the AFWC reviews the AOTA Student Evaluation of Fieldwork Experience (SEFWE) and shares the results of the SEFWE with the OTA program faculty during a faculty meeting to determine if the site is meeting the OTA Program's curriculum and fieldwork needs.